 Item Number

 Active BACnet objects max.
 500

 Simultaneous COV subscriptions max.
 50

-COVs on BACnet max.
+COVs on BACnet (Buffer could be full and events could be lost.
+Error message in logfile.
+If a low COV I chosen it could cause overflow of traffic and the POL908 could crash) max.
 5 per sec

-(Buffer could be full and event could be lost)

 BACnet Client Supported

 BBMD (BDT) 10 devices or subnets

 File object, ex EDE files Supported